 Although the “costs” involved in your business are relevant to the pricing process, it’s important to remember that they only have a particular role to play.
 Costs establish a lower boundary for your price – though in some cases, a company may decide to sell their product below its cost for a certain period of time.
 Organizations that base their prices on how much the service or product costs them face two unattractive scenarios.

 First of all, if the price they provide is lower than the value that the customer gives to the product or service, they might feel that they’re achieving fast, and therefore successful sales.
 Unfortunately, making quick sales is not always the best result – especially if the company isn’t making as much of a profit as they could be.
+This is one of those deceptive pricing strategy mistakes.
 On the other hand, if a company prices their product too highly in comparison to how their customer values it, they’ll experience stagnating sales as the consumer won’t believe the benefit to them is worth the cost.

 Contrastingly, setting a price according to a customer’s perceived value of the service or product leads to both solid growth and profitability.